PrestaShop/docs/src/content/1.7/development/components/form/types-reference/material-choice-table.md

 # MaterialChoiceTableType

 MaterialChoiceTableType renders checkbox choices using table layout.
-It requires Javascript component to fully  work.
+It requires Javascript component to work as expected.

 ## Type options